dialmaster/spotify_monitor/TYPESCRIPT_MIGRATION_PLAN.md

 ## Phase 5: Frontend Migration

+**Note**: Currently, frontend JavaScript files in `public/js/` are copied directly to `dist/public/js/` by the build process.
+Once these files are migrated to TypeScript and bundled, we'll need to:
+1. Remove the `copy-public` script for JS files (keep it for CSS, images, manifest)
+2. Update the build process to handle bundled frontend code
+3. Update HTML files to reference the bundled JavaScript

 ### 5.1 Frontend Build Setup
 - [ ] Choose and set up bundler (Vite recommended)
   ```bash